Introduction To BodyBuilding.

 This is very important if you’re a true beginner and have never trained with weights before, as you don’t want to develop bad habits right from the start.

-Train Within Your Own Personal Limits.
+Exercise Within Your Own Personal Limits

 When I talk about training heavy, I’m referring to you using weights that are heavy for YOU.